High medical 2024

 |Yearly deductible (what you pay in-network)||$350||$700||$700|

-The table below summarizes your cost for prescription drugs with GEHA’s High Option.
+The table below summarizes your cost for prescription drugs with GEHA’s High medical plan.
 Members with Medicare A & B primary have even lower out-of-pocket costs for preferred and non-preferred brand-name prescriptions.

 For complete benefit information, including details on specialty drugs that are injected or infused, refer to the GEHA Plan Brochure.

 To find a drug cost based on your benefit plan and prescription dosage, check your drug costs.

 |90-day mail service generic||$20|

 |30-day specialty CVS exclusive generic and preferred brand-name||25% ($150 max)¤|

 |30-day specialty CVS exclusive non-preferred brand-name||40% ($200 max)¤|